Aaron Brown (journalist): 9/11

 Although Brown's first day at CNN was July 1, 2001, his first on-air broadcast was September 11, 2001.
-(Aaron Brown himself states that this is not a fact.)
 He received international recognition as well as winning the Edward R. Murrow Award for his reporting of the attacks from CNN's rooftop in Manhattan, as well as the World Trade Center site and the areas surrounding the remains of the Twin Towers in New York City.

 When the South Tower collapsed, Brown was listening to a report from the site of The Pentagon, where there was another attack.
 The building started to fall while Brown was offcamera, and he had to interrupt the reporter so he could report on what he had seen.
 Brown remarked that there was another massive explosion and that he could not see the building anymore (he was not aware that the entire building had fallen yet).
 As the second tower fell on live television, Brown fell silent, until he quietly said, "...good Lord...there are no words..." and resumed reporting after several seconds.

 CNN saw Brown as a protégé of Peter Jennings and wanted to duplicate Jennings' success for their network.
 CNN branded their flagship evening program NewsNight with Aaron Brown.
 Brown also served as host of CNN Presents and was assigned the lead anchor during breaking news and special events.